jundalisay/superblist/content/en/social/economics/fallacies/resource-based-economy.md

 {{< q a="David-Hume" >}}
-<p>Increase the benevolence of men or the bounty of nature, and you render justice unnecessary</p>
+Increase the benevolence of men or the bounty of nature, and you render justice unnecessary.
 <cite>Simple Treatise of Human Nature, Book 3, Part 2, Section 3</cite>
 {{< /q >}}